earlence-security/etap/prototype/README.md

 ## Circuit file generation

 By default, EMP-toolkit does not generate the circuit file (which describes how the boolean gates are connected and the types of each gate), since it computes everything on the fly.
-However, it does provide special implementations of `ProtocolExecution` and `CircuitExecution` though the `setup_plain_prot()` function to generate the circuit file:
+However, it does provide special implementations of `ProtocolExecution` and `CircuitExecution` through the `setup_plain_prot()` function to generate the circuit file:

 ```c++
 using namespace emp;